Who We Are

 Writing touches all areas of our lives, and therefore NWP includes educators with expertise in fields as diverse as media-making, writing in STEM and technical fields, and the arts and humanities, as well as youth leadership and civic engagement.
 NWP educators are diverse, with experience teaching in a wide range of communities and settings.

-This powerful network is supported by a dynamic Board of Directors, consisting of civic, business, and education leaders, and our Writers Council.
+This powerful network is supported by a dynamic Advisory Board, consisting of civic, business, and education leaders, and our Writers Council.
 The capable NWP national staff provide coordination, communications, and a point of entry for funders and partners seeking to learn about the network.

 A National Writing Project teacher-leader and a member of Michigan’s Teacher Leadership Advisory Council, Jessyca Mathews believes that students are most engaged in their writing when they understand the power of their own voices to make change.